Routine antenatal check-ups are provided by our qualified midwife in the surgery on two afternoons per week.

 Time: Tuesday or Wednesday afternoon and Friday mornings.

-Advice on contraception including coil fitting.
+Advice on contraception.
 To access this service, please book an appointment with the nurse.

 The surgery provides a phlebotomy (blood taking) service which is by appointment only for patients aged 16 and over.
 Please note that this is not for patients on warfarin.
 Also, please note that our phlebotomists have the discretion to advise patients to attend the hospital phlebotomy service if they feel that this is in the patient’s best interests.

-Routine and travel vaccinations for all ages are available during surgery times by appointment with our nurses.
+Routine vaccinations for all ages are available during surgery times by appointment with our nurses.

 Flu Vaccination Clinics